Instance-Conditioned Adaptation for Large-scale Generalization of Neural Routing Solver: Detailed Ablation Study

-The data presented in \cref{table:detailed_guided_effect} indicates a notable enhancement in the solving performance across various scales when instance-conditioned information, such as scale and node-to-node distances, is integrated into the model.
+Given that we apply the adaptation function to both the AAFM and the subsequent compatibility calculation, we conduct three different experiments to validate the efficacy of this function.
+The data presented in \cref{table:detailed_incorporation_effect} indicates a notable enhancement in the solving performance across various scales when instance-conditioned information is integrated into the model.
 This improvement emphasizes the importance of including detailed, fine-grained information in the model.
 It also highlights the critical role of explicit instance-conditioned information in improving the adaptability and generalization capabilities of RL-based models.
 In particular, the incorporation of richer instance-conditioned information allows the model to more effectively comprehend and address the challenges, especially in the context of large-scale problems.